cdrummey216/whoami/whoami.md

 * 2h: Oneness and the Eternal Present

 **Part 3: Life is good.**
-* 0a: Five Facts about me and 'now'
+* 0a: Five Facts about 'me' and 'now'
 * Health (post-alcohol/respect for body, future)
 * Family (Support, care)
 * Love (audrey,grant,ronan, simple joy of life)